awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.TimeTravel.md

   Type: String

   Required: No
-+ `RawDataFormat` – In AWS DMS versions 3\.5\.0 and later, when `EnableRawData` is set to `true`\.
++ `RawDataFormat` – In AWS DMS versions 3\.5\.0 and higher, when `EnableRawData` is set to `true`\.
 This property specifies a format for the raw data of the DML in a Time Travel log and can be presented as:
   + `"TEXT"` – Parsed, readable column names and values for DML events captured during CDC as `Raw` fields\.
   + `"HEX"` – The original hexidecimal for column names and values captured for DML events during CDC\.